 Hello, I am a young addition to the SCOM community from India.
 I’ve been working with SCOM for the last couple of years and fell in love with it.
 After being blessed by the awesome community for a long time, a few months ago I started contributing my little share.
 I’m serving the community mainly in the Operations Manager forums.
 I aim to be a capable SCOM admin and MP author.
 Apart from SCOM, I also take a keen interest in Powershell, SCCM, Azure, and OMS (which I am still learning).When I’m not working I enjoy reading, blogging, traveling, sports, online gaming, etc.

 You are right, I am pretty ambitious and willing to work hard for it.
-I aim to be a capable IT professional all-around and an MP author and to serve the community as much as I can.
+I aim to be a capable IT professional all-around and to serve the community as much as I can.
 My goal is to be a person who can get your work done, whenever you ask me to.

 What was the biggest challenge in your workplace that you accomplished?